 In most cases the limiters are set at a reasonable enough level and don't cause too much trouble but some venues are having real problems with their neighbours and have the levels set at too low a level.
 We know of one band that were cut off in their prime on 12 separate occasions in one night!
-The limiter was set off by amongst other things, the guests stamping their feet during a vigorous Gay Gordon's!
+The limiter was set off by among other things, the guests stamping their feet during a vigorous Gay Gordon's!
 Check with your venue if it has a sound limiter - if it does the band can't be held responsible for any disruption it may cause.

 What if my band cancel or don’t turn up?

 Hireaband only works with entertainers with a professional and courteous attitude.
 Every aspect of your booking is contracted and confirmed in writing.
 Bands cannot cancel a booking for any reason other than serious illness for which we require relevant certificates.
 We perform meticulous checks through the life of the booking right up to the week of the engagement.
 We are therefore aware of any problems before they become an issue affecting the performance.
 Worst case scenario would be if the band are involved in an accident or break down on the way to an engagement (this has never happened yet) in this case we would do everything in our power to provide some form of entertainment.
 Hireaband has access to an enormous pool of talented entertainers plus we also operate a genuine emergency phone number which is always manned - it's 07816 844 623.
 However, despite some claims to the contrary, no agency can guarantee to cope with every eventuality although every reasonable effort is promised.

 What if my band change personnel or split up prior to my booking?